#1: Comparisons to “Previous Apocalypses”

 Alternatively, folks are willing to use the term “collapse” but insist on dictating the exact terms and conditions of the apocalypse.

 Sometimes, they eagerly embrace the idea of its imminence.
 They might wish to declare a premature victory, skipping ahead to the light at the end of the tunnel.
-Unfortunately, the collapse of our technosphere and of civilization-type behavior will not be “over” until much later this century.
-Our impatience with it is like in April 2020 during the COVID-19 lockdown, when everyone was already so eager to go “back to normal”.
+Unfortunately, the collapse of our technosphere and of civilization-type behavior will stretch out over this century.
 James Howard Kunstler aptly titled his book about collapse “The Long Emergency”.

-Just as often, folks embrace a specific idea of collapse.
-They long for a convenient cleansing - like a Biblical flood, and of course there’s a spot for them on Noah’s Ark.
-Folks want to be rid of fossil fuels, of capitalism/growthism, of consumerism and speculation, of Republicanism, of excessive meat consumption, of cars and planes (but not trains and buses), of brain-rotting entertainment, of crowdedness.
+Just as often, folks fall into the trap of thinking of collapse as a convenient cleansing, like a Biblical flood.
+And of course there’s a spot for them on Noah’s Ark.
+Folks want to be rid of fossil fuels, of capitalism, of consumerism, of Republicanism, of excessive meat consumption, of cars and planes (but not trains and buses), of brain-rotting screens, of crowds.

-We’re at a strange moment when people are admitting that "it's impossible for us to keep doing what we've been doing" without really understanding what that means.
-When they imagine how we might nourish, teach and heal each other in the future, they have difficulty to imagine these occurring beyond the settings of restaurants, hospitals and classrooms, and without the supplies afforded to use by imperialism’s extensive supply chains.
-“Third World Problems” are seen as adversity that affects other people in other places.
+We’re at a strange moment when people are admitting that "it's impossible for us to keep doing what we've been doing", yet they still don’t understand what that means.
+“Third World Problems” are still seen as forms of adversity that affect other people in other places.
+When proponents of a supposedly-different existence (e.g. certain degrowth advocates) imagine how anyone who survives into future decades might nourish, teach and heal each other, they often imagine these occurring within the settings of restaurants, hospitals and classrooms, and with the supplies that imperialism’s extensive supply chains afford us.

-What we’re ultimately headed toward is the absence of industrialism, economy and government entirely.
-Along the way from civilization’s current state to its obsolescence, what we experience is unlikely to be a socialist, progressive, plant-based utopia powered by “clean” energy where women’s empowerment has lowered the birth rate.
-What if what comes next is work camps and famine?
-After all, tech billionaires are conspiring to accelerate the USA’s collapse and establish their own feudal states.
-It’s already legal to imprison people for being unhoused and to use imprisoned people for labor, so the only step missing is to trigger high unemployment, combined with unaffordable rent/mortgages.
+What we’re ultimately headed toward is the absence of any industrialism, economy and government.
+What we experience along the way from civilization’s current state to its obsolescence, is unlikely to be a socialist, progressive, plant-based utopia powered by “clean” energy where women’s empowerment has lowered the birth rate.

 You always make me want to add loads of comments, inspiring thoughts I guess, which is proof of a good writer :).
 But I want to ask first Andrea, have you read Braiding Sweetgrass by Robin Wall Kimmerer?